iamjprince/MagicMirror-Ubuntu/README.md

 **These steps are done as the *magic* user.** A terminal session is necessary for nearly all the commands I use.

 - Login as the *magic* user.
   - If you haven't enabled this user for automatic login, now is a good time to use the Settings app and get this done.
-Refer to [details in the **Enable Automatic Login** using the *Settings app* step](#autologin) of the **Operating Systems...** section above.
+Refer to [using the **Settings app** step](#autologin) of the **Operating Systems...** section above.
 - Create and change to the directory you wish the MagicMirror<sup>2</sup> softare to reside.
   - For example, `mkdir Applications && cd Applications`
 - `git clone https://github.com/MichMich/MagicMirror`